Do you know what your insurance requirements are?

 Adopting the approach of, “If it ain’t broke, don’t fix it,” is often tempting in today’s bid to save time and money, but good working electrics keep you safe and help you save money in the longer term.

-Although an up-to-date Electrical Installation Condition Report (EICR) is a requirement for thatched property insurance, many insurers now request an EICR for non-thatched listed properties which, in turn, has caused a drop in the number of fires caused by electrical faults.
+Although an up-to-date Electrical Installation Condition Report (EICR) is a requirement for thatch property insurance, many insurers now request an EICR for non-thatched listed properties which, in turn, has caused a drop in the number of fires caused by electrical faults.

 The recommended precautions in an EICR may seem strict, but electrical faults are the second largest cause of fires in thatched homes7.
-They also ensure your insurance fully covers you because if your electrical report doesn’t meet certain criteria, you could face difficulties at the time of a claim.
+They also ensure your thatch property insurance fully covers you because if your electrical report doesn’t meet certain criteria, you could face difficulties at the time of a claim.

 Although technically it is not a legal requirement to have an Electrical Installation Condition Report, they have become a standard requirement of many insurers of thatched homes over the last ten years.